Last updated: December 18, 2023

-One of the advantages of living in New South Wales is that this state has a very long coastline, home to some of the world’s prettiest beaches.
-Some of these beaches are famous all over the world, while others are still very much undiscovered.
+One big advantage of living in NSW is that the state has such a stunning coastline, home to some of Australia’s most picturesque beaches.
+Some of those beaches are famous worldwide, while others are still quiet and secluded.

-With so many great beaches in NSW to choose from, there is no such thing as a top 10 or a top 15.
-But the below list of 15 beaches is what we believe a good representation of the many beaches we have on offer in New South Wales, Australia’s most beautiful state.
+With so many great beaches in New South Wales, there is no such thing as a top 10, a top 15, or even a top 20.
+But the below list of twenty incredible beaches is what we believe to be a good representation of the many beaches on offer in NSW, Australia’s most beautiful state.

 With lots of great beaches to choose from in Byron Bay, the iconic Main Beach is Byron Bay’s most popular strip of sand.

 Conveniently situated directly in front of the town’s centre, Main Beach is great for swimming with usually very mild waves.

 A large grassy park behind the beach is a popular meeting place, with excellent facilities such as picnic tables, barbeques, toilet blocks and playgrounds.
 It attracts locals and visitors of all sorts and backgrounds, creating a pleasantly harmonious atmosphere.

 Byron Bay’s main beach is patrolled by surf lifesavers year-round, with their clubhouse located in the centre of the beach.
 Established in 1907, the Byron Bay Surf Club is one of Australia’s oldest surf life-saving clubs.

 Widely considered to be the prettiest beach in the Byron Bay area, Wategos Beach is a pleasantly sheltered strip of sand with a relaxed vibe and excellent facilities.